Skip to content

 html

-Why inline markers, not a tool call
+Why inline marks, not a tool call

 When to skip marking